nextpyp/pyp/docs/tutorials/stream_tomo.rst

 Tomography on-the-fly
 #####################

-This tutorial shows how to process tilt-series on-the-fly during data collection. ``nextPYP`` implements streaming using two parallel tracks:
+This tutorial shows how to process tilt-series on-the-fly during data collection.

+A sample session is available in `the demo instance of nextPYP <https://demo.nextpyp.app/#/session/tomography/ezlP0oGzfmCPUkqB>`_.

+``nextPYP`` implements streaming using two parallel tracks:

 * **File transfer** from the microscope computer to a permanent storage location